CameronMetcalfe/LaunchCodeChallenge/README.md

 # Deployment Instructions (Node.js and PostgreSQL are required for this project to work):
+Included batch file for starting the front/back end processes on windows, use the manual commands for other environments

 ## PostgreSQL user and database creation
 First, create a user with username "challenger" and password "challengePass" in your PostgreSQL, this user must be able to create databases